 A Brief History of Straight Razors (Perhaps not too brief!)

-But eventually this practice became obsolete, thanks to the lazy people who invented the flint blades around 30,000 BC.
-The new innovation, at that time, helped men shave off their hair finally and it obviously consumed lesser time in comparison to plucking out their hair one by one.
+But eventually, this practice became obsolete, thanks to the lazy people who invented the flint blades around 30,000 BC.
+The innovation, at that time, helped men shave off their hair finally, and it consumed lesser time in comparison to plucking out their hair one by one.
 Using flints, the prehistoric man fashioned sharpened seashell blades to tend to their shaving needs.

 Then came the time when mankind finally invented metalworking, around 3000 BC, and the ancient Egyptians and Indians were found out to be using copper-alloy razors.
-1500 years later, Egyptians switched over and started using bronze razors, which proved to be a great improvement in metallurgy and perhaps laid foundation to the current swords, knives and daggers that people use today.
+1500 years later, Egyptians switched over and started using bronze razors, which proved to be a great improvement in metallurgy and perhaps laid the foundation for the current swords, knives, and daggers that people use today.

-Then almost at the turn of 18th century, shaving technology revolutionized as the first ever known straight razor made its appearance in Sheffield, England (in 1680).
-Within the next hundred years, everybody had access to high quality open razors for shaving in the comfort of their homes.
+Then almost at the turn of the 18th century, shaving technology revolutionized as the first-ever known straight razor made its appearance in Sheffield, England (in 1680).
+Within the next hundred years, everybody had access to high-quality open razors for shaving in the comfort of their homes.

 Coming Back to the Present